Manchester City strike late for 2-0 victory at Everton

 There will be relief for City manager Pep Guardiola as his side came up against the fired-up hosts in a hostile atmosphere in the third-last league game at the famous old ground before Everton move to a new stadium on the banks of the River Mersey.

+"We had to work hard," City midfielder Ilkay Gundogan told the BBC.
+"This ground is always tough to come and play at with the way they approach the game.

+"We had to be careful, maybe at the beginning we didn't want to risk it too much.
+We came out in the second half to perform and we have done that in a brilliant way.
+Definitely deserved to get the three points."

-The home side had their moments and their manager David Moyes can take some positives out of the game but, as has been the case for much of the season, Everton lacked quality in the final third to punish their opponents.
+The home side had their moments and their manager David Moyes can take some positives out of the game but was left to rue a hamstring injury to Tarkowski that forced the defender off.

+"I thought for 60 minutes we were okay, we played well and gave them a good game," Moyes said.
+"Tarky (Tarkowski) coming off changes a lot of things in the game.

+"Their subs made a difference and ours didn't.
+They took control in the second half."

-City goalkeeper Stefan Ortega made a superb point-blank save to stop Jarrad Branthwaite’s header as Everton made a bright start to the second period.
+City goalkeeper Stefan Ortega then made a superb point-blank save to stop Jarrad Branthwaite’s header.

-But they lost Tarkowski to injury in the 52nd minute, with the centre back having started every Premier League game since his arrival on Merseyside, a run of 109 in a row, and after that the best chances fell to City.

-Forward Omar Marmoush could not capitalise on Everton substitute Michael Keane’s error when the latter tried to head the ball back to Jordan Pickford, as the keeper came out smartly to smother the Egyptian's shot.

 But the visitors tightened their grip on the game in the closing stages and once O’Reilly opened the scoring the fight went out of the home side.